 Acute affects your autonomic nervous system that controls your saliva, pupils, breathing, blood pressure, heart rate, stomach, intestines, and bladder.

-Under acute stress you may experience any or all of the following symptoms:
+Under acute stress you may experience the following symptoms:

-- Breathing becomes rapid and the lungs take in more oxygen to the point of hyperventilation, you could even pass out.
+- Breathing may become rapid, and the lungs will take oxygen to the point of hyperventilation, you may even faint.

-- Your heart is pounding in your chest so fast, thus not providing you with enough oxygen to your brain, which can also cause you to pass out.
-If you have any history or family history of heart problems, acute stress can cause a heart attack.
+- Your heart will likely beat very fast, limiting the oxygen flow to your brain, which can also cause fainting.
+If you have any history or family history of heart problems, acute stress could cause a heart attack.

-- Your stomach and intestine can go into spasm, causing you to lose control of your ability to control your bowels, causing massive diarrhea.
+- Your stomach and intestines can go into spasm, causing you to lose control of your bowels, leading to diarrhea.

-- During acute stress, your mouth may be dry and it may be difficult to swallow.
+- Your mouth may feel dry, and it may be difficult to swallow.
 You may even feel a lump in your throat.

 - Your skin is an organ too.
-Under acute stress, your skin and scalp can either become tight, tingly, or itchy.
+Under acute stress, your skin and scalp can either feel tight, tingly, or itchy.
 Also, your skin may become cool, clammy, or sweaty.
-The hairs on your body will often rise up in response to acute stress, similar to the back of a cat when scared.
+The hairs on your body will often rise in response to acute stress, like on the back of a scared cat.

-- Your immune system protects you from infections, especially your white blood cells.
-Under acute stress, this system can be shut down, allowing you to get sick from a cold, viral infection, or severe bacterial infection.
-Also, you are more vulnerable to illnesses or infections from others around you.
+- Your immune system can shut down, allowing you to get sick from a cold, viral infection, or severe bacterial infection.

 What are some Symptoms of Chronic Stress